I'm confused. How do I buy a typewriter from you? They're all marked "SOLD!"

 How much is the shipping to US zip code XXXXX?

-If you live in the lower 48 United States, you receive FREE UPS Ground Insured S&H with your typewriter purchase.
-AK, HI, PR and the US Virgin Islands pay a discounted S&H price for USPS Priority.
-Small orders ship free to all US addresses via USPS Priority Mail.
+If you live in the United States, you receive FREE Insured S&H with your typewriter purchase.
+Small orders also ship free to all US addresses via USPS Priority Mail.

 You offer a serious warranty with your typewriters.
 Is this important?